 It’s designed to make new or repurposed device rollout as simple as possible

 Now, your IT admin staff won’t have to waste their time in setting up new systems whenever a new device is enrolled.
 In fact, they won’t have to be involved at all – unless your SOE changes or you have the need to create a new user group.
 For new device users, there is zero confusion in the setup process – log into a network, enter credentials, wait for setup and it’s done.

 The cloud-based solution means that you can do this rollout anywhere in the world – which makes it perfect for those with flexible work environments, execs on the go, or companies with multiple sites.

 Reduce wasted time across your organisation.
 Give it a go and try it out.
 You can trial Intune for free for 30 days (prereq: Azure Active Directory Premium subscription) then use this guide from Microsoft to get started.

-Need help with setup, config, or moving to the cloud?
-Ask us for a hand.
+Need help with IT support, setup, config, or moving to the cloud?
+We also offer Azure consulting services.
 We’re Microsoft partners and know all the ins and outs of their product space and how it can make your business run that much more efficiently – staying in step with everything current technology has to offer.